NASA-NJU/FlyMon/README.md

 The simulation code is located in the [simulations](./simulations) directory.

 ---
-At present, many sample codes, including the naming of components, the compiler of template codes and code comments are being refactoring.
-We are working on further improving this respository.
+We are working on further improving this repository with more detailed use cases, as well as related documents.